Call 911 If:

 - Check the person's pulse for 10 seconds.

-5. If There is No Pulse, Start CPR
+5. If There Is No Pulse, Start CPR

-Carefully place person on back.
+- Carefully place the person on their back.

 - Do chest compressions only, at the rate of 100-120 per minute or more.
 Let the chest rise completely between pushes.